myrmex-org/myrmex/docs/pages/tutorials/express.md

 lager create-node-lambda serverless-express -t 30 -m 256 -r MyExpressAppLambdaExecution
 ```

-We have to do a small alteration to the `package.json` of the express application to tell node that `app.js` is the file that has to be loaded when
+We have to do a small alteration to the `package.json` of the Express application to tell node that `app.js` is the file that has to be loaded when
 `require()` is used.

 ```json